University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 For employees that claim Exempt from Federal Withholdings on the W-4, the exemption must be renewed annually by the Internal Revenue Service (IRS) exemption date, in accordance with IRS regulations.
 Employees that fail to update their exemption status by the IRS deadline default back to the highest withholding level.
 The IRS exemption renewal date is available on the W-4 form instructions page or by contacting Payroll Services.

-To ensure that the correct amount of applicable state income tax is withheld, the employee must provide accurate home and work addresses in Workday.
+To ensure that the correct state specific required taxes including applicable state income tax is withheld, the employee must provide accurate home and work addresses in Workday.

 See the Workday Modify Personal Information, Change Home Contact Information, and Complete State and Local Withholding Elections reference guides for instructions.

 Employees may change their payroll address through Workday.
-(See BPPM 90.70 and the Workday Modify Personal Information reference guide).
+(See UPPM 90.70 and the Workday Modify Personal Information reference guide).

 Employees may not use a WSU departmental address as the payroll address.